-The Canon EOS 7D and the Canon EOS 5D are two digital cameras that were officially introduced, respectively, in September 2009 and August 2005.
+The Canon EOS 7D and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in September 2009 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame (5D) sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the 5D provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 7D has a resolution of 17.9 megapixels, whereas the 5D provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is somewhat larger (5 percent) than the Canon 7D.
 Moreover, the 5D is slightly heavier (4 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.